Skip to content Skip to sidebar Skip to footer

 picture is taken from: jenis-jenis hutan tropis

-There are many hardwood timber species, and generally they are used in woodworking industry because of the uniqueness and beauty instead of its strength and functional.
-Some types of wood such as: rosewood, walnut, rosewood, teak, mahogany, oak are examples of the hardwood which is not only hard and strong but also has beautiful appearance.
-We can find much hardwood is used as raw material for furniture, flooring, doors, paneling, wall and many decorative products.
+There are many hardwood timber species, and generally they are used in the woodworking industry because of their uniqueness and beauty instead of their strength and functionality.
+Some types of wood, such as rosewood, walnut, rosewood, teak, mahogany, and oak are examples of the hardwood, which is not only hard and strong but also has a beautiful appearance.
+We can find much hardwood is used as raw material for furniture, flooring, doors, paneling, walls, and many decorative products.

-The hardwood timber is comprised of many species, each of which has a special looked and character.
+The hardwood timber is comprised of many species, each of which has a special look and character.
 The wood processing has to be done carefully in order to keep the quality of the timber.
-The proper cutting, drying and machining is needed to produce wood that is not only physically strong, but also to maintain the beauty and uniqueness.
-The anti fungi and anti insect chemical is needed at the cutting process to prevent the problems caused by fungi or insect.
-The drying process should be done in controlled, too fast drying could spoil the appearance of the wood.
-The machining, designing and finishing should also according to the uniqueness and natural beauty of wood.
+The proper cutting, drying and machining are needed to produce wood that is not only physically strong but also beautiful and unique.
+The anti-fungi and anti-insect chemicals are needed at the cutting process to prevent the problems caused by fungi or insects.
+The drying process should be done in control; too fast drying could spoil the appearance of the wood.
+The machining, designing, and finishing should also be according to the uniqueness and natural beauty of wood.